 Have I mentioned that it took A LOT of courage for me to take the leap straight into the deep-end of the blogging pool?
 It’s that initial little toe contact with freezing cold water that makes you realise that a cannon-ball is the only way you’re getting in.
 After the initial shudder and potential embarrassment the water gets warmer.
 The people who started staring at you either start supporting or bugger off.

 Lesson 2.
 Know Your Worth

 A lot of recent attention has fallen on bloggers getting paid.
 There are non-bloggers who think that payment makes recommendations less genuine.
 Although this is true in some cases, the trick is working out who would put their face to something they don’t believe in for a quick pay out.
 I certainly won’t.
 There are also bloggers who have the luxury of looking down at other, usually smaller bloggers for accepting low or NO fees.
 Knowing your current worth is very important.
-Beyoncé is able to charge extortionate prices for the privilege of watching her perform, other artists charge less and there are also amazingly talented individuals who do it for free in order to spread awareness.
+Beyoncé is able to charge extortionate prices for the privilege of watching her perform, other artists charge less.
+If you’ve had the pleasure of experiencing London busking you’ll know that there are also amazingly talented individuals who do it for free in order to spread awareness.
 Expecting payment for your efforts when you’ve only just started out and have a reach of 3 people including your Nan is as ludicrous as a brand expecting free promotion from someone with a reach of millions.
 I could go on about this for ages, so let me know if you’d like a dedicated post!